 Fortunately, automated data integration processes can gather structured, unstructured, or semi-structured data from virtually any disparate source into one place.
 Consolidating data to a central repository enables teams across the organisation to improve performance measurement, gain deeper insights and actionable intelligence, and make more informed decisions to support organisational objectives.

-A well-designed data integration solution, such as SQL Server Integration Services (SSIS) or Microsoft Azure’s Data Factory in the cloud are examples of this.
+A well-designed data integration solution, such as Qlik's Data Integration Platform is an example of this.
 They can automate data integration, and allow the creation of blended datasets without manual coding or tuning.
 This provides connectivity between a wide variety of data sources.
-In fact, Azure Data Factory integrates data silos with a service built for all data integration needs and skill levels.
+In fact, Qlik integrates data silos with a service built for all data integration needs and skill levels.
 Easily constructing ETL and ELT processes code-free within an intuitive visual environment, or write your own code.
-Visually integrate data sources using more than 85+ natively built and maintenance-free connectors.

 Good Data Integration Drives Results